-What is a Meter Point Administration Number (MPAN) or Meter Point Reference Number (MPRN)
+What are Meter Point Administration Numbers (MPAN) & Meter Point Reference Numbers (MPRN)

 An MPAN is a unique number for the electricity meter in your property.
 It’s sometimes called a Supply Number.